Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Conclusion

 \section{Conclusion}

-We have proposed a novel extension of the mean shift algorithm to functional data, enabling effective mode-seeking and clustering in infinite-dimensional Hilbert spaces.
-To address the computational challenges posed by large-scale functional datasets, we developed a stochastic variant based on random data partitioning that significantly reduces computational cost.
-A major contribution of this work is the rigorous convergence and stability analysis for the full functional mean shift procedure, providing a solid theoretical foundation for its use.
-While a complete convergence theory for the stochastic variant remains an open problem, we have established a functional law of large numbers result that offers partial theoretical justification for its validity.
-The proposed stochastic variant was successfully applied to Argo oceanographic profiles, demonstrating both its scalability and practical usefulness in real-world functional data analysis.
+We have proposed a blurring functional mean shift algorithm for functional data in a Hilbert space.
+To address the computational challenges posed by large-scale functional datasets, we developed a stochastic variant based on random data partitioning that substantially reduces computational cost.
+We also established a rigorous convergence analysis for the full-data blurring functional mean shift procedure, which provides a theoretical foundation for its practical use.
+While a complete convergence theory for the stochastic variant remains an open problem, we derived a functional law of large numbers result that provides partial theoretical justification for its use.
+The proposed stochastic variant was applied to Argo oceanographic profiles, illustrating its scalability and practical usefulness in real-world functional data analysis.

-These results open the door to several future directions, including adapting the framework to other types of functional or structured data, exploring alternative partitioning strategies for stochastic updates, and extending the algorithm to broader scientific domains.
-In particular, a more complete theoretical understanding of the convergence properties of the stochastic variant remains an important direction for future research.
+These results suggest several directions for future research, including adapting the framework to other types of functional or structured data, exploring alternative partitioning strategies for stochastic updates, and extending the algorithm to broader application domains.
+In particular, a more complete theoretical understanding of the convergence properties of the stochastic variant remains an important topic for future work.